What Does a Behavior Analyst Do? Life as a BCBA

 What Does a Behavior Analyst Do?

+What is a BCBA?
 A Board Certified Behavior Analyst (BCBA) designs and implements individualized plans rooted in applied behavior analysis (ABA) to help clients meet their goals and improve certain skills.
 These professionals help clients create new behaviors or modify existing ones by evaluating their relationship between their environment and their behavior.

 A behavioral analyst can work in various settings, including homes, schools, nursing homes, clinics, group homes and hospitals.
+High-quality BCBA services are essential for developing effective treatment environments in these locations.

-While ABA therapy can be used to treat many different populations, currently, healthcare insurance predominantly funds for ABA therapy for children with autism.
-BCBAs help these individuals to communicate, improve their social skills and much more (e.g. helping them decrease problem behaviors, increase coping skills, and work through their food aversions).
+While ABA therapy can be used to treat many different populations, currently, healthcare insurance predominantly funds ABA therapy for children with autism.
+BCBAs help these individuals to communicate, improve their social skills and much more (e.g., helping them decrease problem behaviors, increase coping skills, and work through their food aversions).

 Read on to see what a behavior analyst does and what their day-to-day looks like.